 Access to good quality research and training resources will make all the difference in mastering your scalping forex strategy.
 A good broker will offer a range of educational materials on how to scalp the forex market day and night, ideally in a range of formats.

 This might include scalping 101 webinars and strategy videos for dummies, a blog, a forex academy, or even help via a community forum or discussion group.
-Some brokers also offer handy e-books and cheat sheets via PDF that you can download, though you can also easily find a scalping forex book to buy elsewhere online.
+Some brokerages also offer handy e-books and cheat sheets via PDF that you can download, though you can also easily find a scalping forex book to buy elsewhere online.

 Scalping Forex Tips